bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 <!-- modal-variant-1.vue -->
 ```

-You can also apply abritrary classes to the modal container, header, body and footer via the
+You can also apply abritrary classes to the modal dialog container, content (modal window itself), header, body and footer via the
-`modal-class`, `header-class`, `body-class` and `footer-class` props, respectively.
+`modal-class`, `content-class`, `header-class`, `body-class` and `footer-class` props, respectively.
 The props
 accept either a string or array of strings.

 ## Lazy loading